 In addition, HR are not bound to confidentiality and don’t just sit idly by, absorbing the information you share.
 They do something about it.
-That something might be a talk to your direct supervisor, or a public dismissal of the sexual harasser from the example above.
+That “something” might be a talk to your direct supervisor, or a public dismissal of the sexual harasser from the example above.
 So don’t expect them to keep your secrets.

 The truth is that there aren’t too many HR superheroes out there.
-Just like you and me, your neighborhood HR director has a a lot on their plate and taking care of interpersonal issues shouldn’t have to be one of them.
+Just like you and me, your neighborhood HR director has a lot on their plate and taking care of interpersonal issues shouldn’t have to be one of them.
 Your HR department is not a babysitter for adults who can’t play nice.

 Don’t get me wrong, there are times when it is appropriate and even necessary to send out an HR distress beacon.
-However, in most cases, a bit of leadership can go a long way in preventing the need in HR involvement altogether.
+However, in most cases, a bit of leadership can go a long way in preventing the need for HR involvement altogether.

 Being so close to the managerial plate has its perks, right?!
 Flexible work hours, getting home earlier than most, getting access to unique benefits and company monetary assets all sound like wonderful treats to get.

 Sorry to break it to you, but handling payroll, recruitment, dismissals, and interpersonal relationships provides HR managers with no special privileges.
 No, they can’t give you a raise, or get your friend a job, and no, they don’t get special benefits.
 Also, if you think they work less hours and get to go home early, just ask their kids if they see their HR daddy during payroll runs.
 More often than not, HR workers are likely to be drowning in spreadsheets and employee review reports.